 Post publication notes:

-When a co-worker read the letter I gave to my former employer, his first response was, “The FCC approved this song.
+When a co-worker (from my first job) read the letter I gave to my former employer, his first response was, “The FCC approved this song.
 It is played on the radio all the time,” and the song is about how Kurt Cobain (the deceased lead singer of Nirvana) felt about the way the music industry in general, and the record label specifically, treated him (i.e.: Kurt felt “raped” by the label).
+I could not find evidence of these claims to back them so I will only report what my co-worker stated.
 In response:

 - The Federal Communications Commission (FCC) and the Department of Labor are two different entities.
 Just because the FCC thinks the song with the chorus of “Rape me, rape me again” is appropriate for children of all ages does not mean that the Department of Labor is required to approve the song for workplace settings.